-• #

 Signed: Date:

 Print name: Designation:

 (Headteacher / Principal or authorised

 representative)

 Or:

-We confirm a placement is not availa ble to the above named child/young person on the
+We confirm a placement is not availal ble to the above named child/young person on the

 following basis (additional information and evidence to support this decision must be

-submitted to the local authority as this s will form part of any subsequent formal
+s will form part of any subsequent formal

 discussions):

-The education setting is unsuitable fo special educational needs. or the child/young person's age, ability, aptitude or
+The education setting is unsuitable fo r the child/young person's age, ability, aptitude or

+special educational needs.

+• #

 - #

-- #

-The attendance of the child/young pe rson at the education setting would be incompatible
+The attendance of the child/young person at the education setting would be incompatible

-with the efficient education of other ch hildren.
+with the efficient education of other ch nildren.

+• #

-- #
+• #

-The child/young person's attendance at the education setting would not be an 'efficient representative)
+at the education setting would not be an 'efficient

+use of resources'

+= #

+• #

+Signed: Date:

+Print name: Designation:

+(Headteacher / Principal or authorised

+representative)